skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 - Be present at the time of the appointment
   - Address of the consulate **(always check consulate's website for up-to-date information!)**: Kırlangıç Cad. n.º 39 - Gaziosmanpaşa (GOP), Çankaya - 06700 Ankara
   - You should be at the consulate **at least** 1 hour early, though I recommend being there at 9AM regardless of your appointment time

+- Security
+  - There are so many good comments on the security atthe gate, people claim she is really helpful.
+  - You'll be instructed to leave your belongings at the security, you'll be given a number/ticket to get them back
+  - Security will do the preliminary checks of your documents
+- Do not do loitering!
+It is not special to this embassy, you cannot loiter/idle around embassies.
+Don't attempt to sit on the curb right in front of it.
 - Everyone who has appointment will be taken in at the same time, regardless of appointment time slot
-- You'll be instructed to leave your belongings at the security, you'll be given a number/ticket to get them back
 - You'll be prompted to fill KVKK forms
 - Documents needs to be ordered per guideline, order them properly
 - Consulate will ask for the purpose of your application, maybe some basic details about you as well
-- You might be prompted to have your photo taken, as well as fingerprints
+- You might be prompted to have your photo taken if the photos you brought are not up to par with the standard.
+As well as fingerprints.
 - You'll be asked how you want to receive back your passport:
   1. Via shipment to your address
      - You'll have to fill a UPS form